-Warning: This is not your standard Cooking by the Book post because I’m going to force you to wade through some not-totally-related and longer-than-usual backstory first.
+Warning: This is not your standard Cooking From the Book post because I’m going to force you to wade through some not-totally-related and longer-than-usual backstory first.

 But here is a pretty picture first so you know what we’ll eventually be getting to:

 You see, way back around Thanksgiving, our stove—after an estimated 30-ish years of existence—finally threw in the towel and succumbed to death by exhaustion.
 For some time, the thing had been protesting its lot in life—the burners heated inconsistently; the oven ran about 50 degrees under temp; running the broiler properly involved propping open the door with a wooden spoon; it was inadvisable for anyone but me to use the stovetop because the indicators had long worn away so it was a bit of a crapshoot which burner would come on and at what temp when you twiddled any given dial…ordinary life in our kitchen, in other words.
 But one day, part of the plastic knob to control one of the back burners—one of the big ones, wouldn’t you know—snapped off.
 Jamming it back on and attempting to gently turn the switch didn’t meet with immediate success, so I quit trying for fear that I’d get it to turn on and wouldn’t be able to turn it back off.